PERSONALIZED NON-INVASIVE NEUROMODULATION IN PAIN

 Proposed Study

 I propose a comprehensive package of studies using measurements of local-to-global brain connectivity to individualize pain treatment.
-By probing different brain regions using single pulse-TMS and reading the subsequent brain oscillatory responses by electroencephalography, one can:
+By probing different brain regions by single pulse-TMS and reading the subsequent brain oscillatory responses by electroencephalography, one can:

-1. Screen potential treatment targets.
+- Screen potential treatment targets

 Conclusion

-With the development of local-to-general brain connectivity metrics guiding NIN treatment, PersoNINpain will provide an innovative and groundbreaking approach to transform the treatment of the world’s most impactful health condition - chronic pain.
+With the development of local-to-general brain connectivity metrics guiding NIN treatment, PersoNINpain will provide an innovative and ground-breaking approach to transform the treatment of the world’s most impactful health condition - chronic pain.

 Financiële details & Tijdlijn